tomquirk/linkedin-api/README.md

 Linkedin will throw you a curve ball in the form of a challenge URL.
 We currently don't handle this, and so you're kinda screwed.
 We think it could be only IP-based (i.e. logging in from different location).
 Your best chance at resolution is to log out and log back in on your browser.

+#### Search woes
+- Mileage may vary when searching general keywords like "software" using the standard `search` method.
+They've recently added some smarts around search whereby they group results by people, company, jobs etc. if the query is general enough.
+Try to use an entity-specific search method (i.e. search_people) where possible.

 ## In-depth overview

 Voyager endpoints look like this: